RCellar/ElasticTest/README.md

 # ElasticTest

 The intent is to be a soup to nuts full instance of ElasticStack that is fully collapsible.
+This guide presumes the usage of a Windows workstation, but can be easily modified to accomodate Mac/Linux contexts.

 Prerequisities: